Appendix B. Registered Education Savings Plan provider user guide – A quick reference: Eligibility criteria for education savings incentives

 • is the beneficiary a Canadian resident when the subscriber makes a contribution?

-A minimum of $2,000 in RESP contributions has been made (and not withdrawn) before the end of the calendar year the beneficiary turned 15?
+• a minimum of $2,000 in RESP contributions has been paid (and not withdrawn)

-If you answered yes to all of the questions to this point, the contribution may be eligible for the Basic CESG.
+If you answered yes to all of the questions to this point, the contribution may be eligible for the Basic CESG

-• Is the RESP an individual (non‑family) plan or a family plan in which all beneficiaries are siblings?
+• is the RESP an individual (non‑family) plan or a family plan in which all beneficiaries are siblings?

-• Did the subscriber make the contribution to the RESP on or after January 1, 2005?
+• did the subscriber make the contribution to the RESP on or after January 1, 2005?

-• Does the beneficiary’s individual primary caregiver (or their spouse or common‑law partner) have a valid SIN?
+• does the beneficiary’s individual primary caregiver (or their spouse or common‑law partner) have a valid SIN?
 If no, does the public primary caregiver (an agency responsible for a child in care) have a business number?

-• Is the beneficiary’s individual primary caregiver eligible to receive the Canada child benefit (CCB)?
+• is the beneficiary’s individual primary caregiver eligible to receive the Canada child benefit (CCB)?

 • the Basic CESG, and